Documentation Revision Date: 2018-06-29

-This dataset provides results from the Summer 2016 campaign.
+This dataset provides results from the Summer 2016 and Winter 2017 campaigns.
 New data will be added approximately 6 months after the conclusion of a campaign.

 Sweeney, C., B. Baier, J.B.
 Miller, P. Lang, B. Miller, S. Lehman, S. Englund-Michel, and M.M.
 Yang.
 2018.
 ACT-America: L2 In Situ Atmospheric Gas Concentrations from Flasks, Eastern USA.
 ORNL DAAC, Oak Ridge, Tennessee, USA. https://doi.org/10.3334/ORNLDAAC/1575

 - Data Set Overview

 - Quality Assessment